$341.00 donated in past month

 Fighting between Iraqi government forces and militias loyal to Moqtada Sadr erupted March 25th in Basra.
 Fighting quickly engulfed Baghdad's Sadr City and spread to other towns.
 On March 28th, US planes bombed alleged Mehdi Army positions both in Basra and in Baghdad.
 Despite the US intervention, government troops were unable to pierce Mehdi Army defenses or over-run their positions.
 The police force in Basra suffered numerous mutinies.
 On Sunday, March 30th, Sadr called on followers to cease offensive operations in an apparent deal with Maliki's political party negotiated in Iran without Maliki's own support.

+On December 23rd, Turkey bombed northern Iraq for the second time in a week, in attacks aimed at the Kurdish Workers Party (PKK).
+Massoud Barzani, the leader of Iraq's northern Kurdish region, has condemned the Turkish air strikes, saying innocent civilians were killed.
+The Turkish ambassador announced that the US military provided real-time intelligence to Turkey and was "very helpful" in allowing Turkey to launch the attacks.
 Elsewhere in Iraq, the widely reported drop in violence coinciding with the US "surge" has been to some extent a result of the US arming of groups openly hostile to both the Iraqi central government and the US occupation.

 Mon Sep 17 2007 (Updated 09/24/07)Blackwater Security banned from Iraq?

 Mon Sep 17 2007 (Updated 09/24/07)Iraqi Government May Boot Blackwater USA